This article reviews Moral Judgment: Does the Abuse Excuse Threaten Our Legal System? by James Q. Wilson (1997).

 50 Stan.
 L. Rev. 1435-1470 (1998) (reviewing James Q. Wilson, Moral Judgment: Does the Abuse Threaten Our Legal System?
 (1997))

 Scholarly Commons Citation

 Nourse, Victoria, "The New Normativity: The Abuse Excuse and the Resurgence of Judgment in the Criminal Law" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1012.
+1012.